MukeshAdhvaryu/ASP.NETCore.MicroServices.Common/README.md

 5. MODEL_NONREADABLE - this is to skip HTTPGet methods from getiing defined.

 The follwing Generic Type definitions are used throughout the project:
-TIDType where TIDType : struct.
+TID where TID : struct.
 (To represent a primary key type of the model).

-TModelInterface  where TModelInterface : IModel (Interface implemented by your model).
+TModelDTO  where TModelDaTO : IModel (Interface implemented by your model).

-TModel where TModel : Model\<TIDType\>,
+TModel where TModel : Model\<TID\>,

 #if (!MODEL_USEDTO)

-TModelInterface,
+TModelDTO,

 #endif

 new()

-(Concrete (non abstract) model defined by you which derives from an abstract Model\<TIDType\>)
+Concrete (non abstract) model defined by you must derive from an abstract Model\<TID\> class provided.

 you can choose to provide your own service repository implementation by:
-1. Inheriting from and then overriding methods of Service\<TModelInterface, TModel, TIDType\>
+1. Inheriting from and then overriding methods of Service\<TModelDTO, TModel, TID, TModelCollection\>
-2. Create your brand new service repository by implementing IService\<TModelInterface, TModel, TIDType\>
+2. Create your brand new service repository by implementing IService\<TModelDTO, TModel, TID\>

 If you want to customize controller binding by not using auto generated controllers then..
-1. You must create your controller - inherited from Controller\<TModelInterface, TModel, TIDType\> class.
+1. You must create your controller - inherited from Controller\<TModelDTO, TModel, TID\> class.
-2. Adorn your model implementation with attribute: [Model(AutoController = false)].
+2. Adorn your model implementation with attribute:
+   \[Model(AutoController = false)\].

 If you want your model to provide seed data when DBContext\<\> is empty then..
 1. You must override GetInitialData() method to provide a list of created models.
-2. Adorn your model implementation with attribute: [Model(ProvideSeedData = true)].
+2. Adorn your model implementation with attribute: \[Model(ProvideSeedData = true)].

 If you want your model to specify a scope of attached service then..
-1. Adorn your model implementation with attribute: [Model(Scope = ServiceScopy.[Your Choice])].
+1. Adorn your model implementation with attribute:

-If you want your model to get connected with database other than 'InMemory' one then..
-1. You must override GetDBContextOptionBuilderOption() method in your model.
+2.  \[Model(Scope = ServiceScope.Your Choice)].

-By default, it provides an action to create InMemory DbContext using "InMemory" connection string stored in configuration.
+By default, DBContext\<TModel, TID\> uses InMemory SqlLite by using "InMemory" connection string stored in configuration.

 That's it.